jinPrelude/reinforcement_learning/DDPG/Pendulum/README.md

 training will terminate if the mean value of the last episodes' rewards is higher than -300.
 Rendered video will be shown once before the termination.

 ### Testing
--After training the model, run model_test.py to see it works.
+- After training the model, run model_test.py to see it works.
 ```shell
 python3 model_test.py
 ```